 One of the easiest ways to optimize your images is to change the title name to one that’s related to your blog post.

-Google searches your images and will index them for their images tab.
+Google searches your images and will index them for its images tab.
 This is one often overlooked way to optimize images for SEO.

 Instead of having your image file’s name as DS12045.jpg, have it include the long tail keyword or title of your blog post.